leapwallet/cosmos-node-setup/docs/observability/observability.md

     ##########################################################
     ```
 4. Configure Prometheus using one of the following:
-    - Only follow this step if you're monitoring Horcrux:
+    - Only follow this step if you're monitoring a validator setup:

         ```shell
         read -P 'Enter the first sentry\'s hostname such as sentry-1.osmo-test-4.example.com: ' SENTRY_1